Family planning: India

 Family planning in India is based on efforts largely sponsored by the Indian government.
 In the 1965–2009 period, contraceptive usage has more than tripled (from 13% of married women in 1970 to 48% in 2009) and the fertility rate has more than halved (from 5.7 in 1966 to 2.6 in 2009), but the national fertility rate is still high enough to cause long-term population growth.
 India adds up to 1,000,000 people to its population every 15 days.
 However, forecasted growth rate may be inaccurate due to high disparities in education among Indian females and Indian states.
 An increase in education rates has been associated with a decline in the national fertility rate of India.
 As of 2015, the national fertility rate among Indian females is 2.2 children per female, which is approximately 3 times less than India's national fertility rate in the 1960s.
 This shift in national fertility rate may also reflect a marked change in family planning practices within India.

 India's Ministry of Health and Family Welfare states that if adequate family planning access resources become available and accessible, India would reduce the number of infant deaths by 1,200,000.
 Some of the most prevalent forms of contraception used in India today include sterilization, which is the most common method, followed by use of condoms and oral contraceptive pills.
 However, the use of intrauterine devices (IUD's) remains markedly lower.

 There is also a wide variation in the demand for family planning services and methods in different Indian states, with Manipur having the lowest demand (23.6%) while Andhra Pradesh has the highest (93.6%).
 Levels of social independence and attitudes towards domestic violence have been shown to influence demand for family planning services and resources.
 However, more research is necessary to determine other predictive factors to gauge demand for family planning.
 Economic and cultural barriers also impede the delivery of family planning resources to all women on a national level.
 A lack of cohesive infrastructure in developing countries poses one great hurdle to physically delivering oral contraceptives and medications to woman residing in non-urban areas.
-Additionally, the expensiveness of modern contraceptives limits women from regularly accessing these resources.
+Additionally, the expense of modern contraceptives limits women from regularly accessing these resources.
 Culturally, the use of contraceptives is discouraged and antagonized.
 However, it is important to note that this sentiment varies greatly among castes, social classes, education status, and geographic location.

 Debate exists regarding the widespread acceptance of family planning practices within India.
-Some parties argue that longer life expectancy, coupled with lower birth rates, allow working-age individuals to accumulate more wealth since they need to support fewer dependents.
+Some parties argue that longer life expectancy, coupled with lower birth rates, allows working-age individuals to accumulate more wealth since they need to support fewer dependents.
 Conversely, other studies indicate that family planning can reduce the birth rate and cause the country's population to shrink.
 This debate has garnered national attention, and legislation has been passed and is being considered in the Indian Parliament to resolve these issues.